biodash/biodash.github.io/content/codeclub/12_loops/index.md

 -   Don't grow objects inside the loop.
 Instead, pre-assign an object large enough to contain all output of the loop and fill it in inside the loop.
 -   When you write a loop, avoid doing things *inside* the loop that don't need to be repeated.

 Learning about how to create your own functions and/or to use functional programming techniques like *purrr* and the `apply` family of functions (upcoming Code Club sessions!) will likely reduce your reliance on loops.
-For instance, as we'll see next week, computing the median of each column in a dataframe can be done *much* more succinctly with [`apply()`](https://rdrr.io/r/base/apply.html).
+For instance, as we'll see next week, computing the median of each column in a data frame can be done *much* more succinctly with [`apply()`](https://rdrr.io/r/base/apply.html).

 **Even for more experienced users, loops remain a more viable option when longer blocks of code need to be repeated: we will practice with that in the exercises.**